kushberrycream/BookReviewSite/README.md

 Also providing a means to message or comment on each others pages.
 - [ ] At the moment the Add book form is unmoderated so if a user uploads incorrect data, rude data etc then it will just be uploaded.
 In the future I plan to moderate all posts so I can keep my database clean.
+- [ ] The search bar needs to be more exact as at the moment it works but it doesnt always give you what you expect.

 <p align="right">
   <a href="#bookclub---book-review-website---third-milestone-project">Back to Top :arrow_heading_up:</a>